auzenne-duo/duolingo-jeeves-updated/jeeves/view/README.md

 `POST api/1/shakira/report_issue`

-Either create an issue in JIRA or post the screenshot to slack, depending on the feature and slack_channel fields.
+Create an issue in JIRA and/or post the screenshot to slack, depending on the feature and slack_channel fields.
 If neither field is set, the default behavior is to post to JIRA.
 Content-type is `multipart/form-data`

 ### Form parameters